 For more general information about Metronidazole, visit our ‘What is Metronidazole?’ page.

 Everybody is different, which means that we can all react to the same medicine in different ways.
-Most users will not experience any negative Metronidazole side effects at all and will have a very positive experience with the medication.
+Most users don't experience any negative Metronidazole side effects at all and should have a very positive experience with the medication.

 However there is always a chance that side effects could occur — whether they are the more common side effects, or the more unusual.